LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Corpus

 \paragraph{Overview} Our corpus consists of 141 literature reviews written in English by 51 L2 graduate students, with an average word count of 1321 (930 excluding references).
 The reviews cover five broad topics from the humanities and social sciences, chosen to minimize the need for specialized disciplinary knowledge: (1) the social consequences of legalized cannabis, (2) the Canadian linguistic landscape, (3) online learning, (4) lessons from the COVID-19 pandemic, and (5) pacifism.
 Essays on topics 1, 3, and 5 were written individually, while those on topics 2 and 4 were completed collaboratively by 2-4 authors.

-The corpus is a result of a large research project conducted at the University of Saskatchewan in 2021 with an aim to examine the developmental trajectory of literature review writing skills among L2 graduate students.
+The corpus is a result of a large research project conducted at the University of Saskatchewan, a Canadian public research university, in 2021 with an aim to examine the developmental trajectory of literature review writing skills among L2 graduate students.
 The project involved three rounds of a 5-unit online tutorial series conducted over the course of 2021, with each round lasting 13 weeks (see Appendix~\ref{app:corpus} for details).
 Participation was voluntary, with 31 participants completing all five writing tasks across all rounds, and 20 further students completing at least one task before withdrawing.

-\paragraph{Our Previous Studies} The corpus was used in our previous studies \citep{li2023assessment, li2023developing, makarova2024can}, but has never been made public.
-These three studies all use only a subset of the corpus, namely essays written individually or those based on topics 1, 3, and 5.
+\paragraph{Our Previous Studies} The corpus has been used in our previous studies \citep{li2023assessment, li2023developing, makarova2024can}, although it has not been made public until now.
+These three studies only use a subset of the corpus, namely essays written individually or those based on topics 1, 3, and 5.

-More concretely, \citet{li2023assessment, li2023developing} focus on the individual writing skill development, but without examining the feedback comments provided in the corpus.
-In other words, these two studies belong to the field of English for Academic Purposes, but has less relevance to AWE.

-While \citet{makarova2024can} investigate whether ChatGPT can assess L2 academic English writing, they do not compare human- and ChatGPT-generated scores and comments on the basis of each assessment criterion.
-Rather, they simply compare ChatGPT-generated scores and comments with average scores and concatenated comments produced by multiple human assessors for all criteria, which is not only less nuanced but also over-simplistic.
-Moreover, their analysis of feedback comments utilizes surface-level linguistic features such as word counts, type-token ratio, comment length, and the experiments do not consider possible user-LLM interaction modes nor prompt variations, which we do in Sections~\ref{sec:experiments} and ~\ref{sec:furtherAnalyses}, respectively.

-In short, this study not only presents a more comprehensive and thorough evaluation of LLMs using the full corpus, instead of its subset, but also employs a different set of evaluation methodologies.
-As a result, we identify no substantial overlap between this study and our previous studies.
+Among these studies, \citet{li2023assessment, li2023developing} focus on individual writing development without examining feedback comments, placing their work within English for Academic Purposes rather than AWE.
+While \citet{makarova2024can} explore ChatGPT’s ability to assess L2 academic writing, they only compare model output to averaged human scores and aggregated comments, lacking criterion-level analysis.
+Their analysis is limited to surface features (e.g., word count, type-token ratio, comment length) and does not consider different prompting conditions.
+In contrast, this study offers a broader evaluation using the full corpus, distinct methodologies, and a more fine-grained analysis, with no substantial overlap with our prior work.